 As a result of recent events, public concerns have increased over the possibility of terrorist threats in our community.
 While there has been no terrorist activity or credible threats reported in Fresno, the City has developed a comprehensive plan to respond to emergency issues that might arise.
-This page contains important information and links to help answer your questions about the City's response to potential terrorist threats.
-We will be updating this area of the City website as needed and as more information becomes available.

 The City’s Police and Fire Departments are the lead agencies for all local emergency response efforts.
 Both departments have received specialized training to deal with terrorist threats and activities.
 In addition, the City’s full-time Emergency Preparedness Officer (EPO) is responsible for ensuring that Fresno’s emergency response plans are up-to-date and implemented properly .
 The EPO also facilitates cooperation between City departments and other local, state and federal agencies that would be involved in emergency response operations.